 Estimated Cost to Get your License at CUSC:

-We estimate the total cost of getting your A license at $3,500.
+Regardless of the program that you choose (AFF or IAD) we estimate the total cost of getting your A license at $3,500 – $4,000.
 This price includes the costs of instruction, gear rental, the airplane, support staff and parachute packing.
-It typically takes three to four months for a very dedicated student to graduate with good weather.
-As you progress through the program, and become more self-sufficient, the jumps become less expensive.
+It typically takes about three to four months for a very dedicated student to graduate with good weather.
 Keep in mind that this cost is an estimate, we all learn differently and at different rates so you may have to repeat a jump until you become proficient at a particular skill, in which case you might end up paying more to complete the program.